 This Program is dependent upon private sector volunteers.
 Greif, a local land management company, and its subsidiary Soterra have donated three hundred and ninety-eight 55-gallon barrels to provide rainwater harvest systems for 100 residents.
 Alabama Power Service Organization members from the Plant Barry Environmental Stewardship Team install the rain barrel harvest systems at the homes of resident applicants on scheduled workdays.
-With 119 systems installed to date, the partnerships and installation of rain barrel harvest systems are continuing after suspension during the COVID pandemic in 2020 and 2021.
+Considering the nearly two-year suspension due to the pandemic, the program reached a significant milestone of 125 two-barrel systems installed since 2019.